Feedback

 Sheet 65

 The most famous of these monuments is the Late Neolithic or very Early Bronze Age stone circle and henge known as the Líos (= enclosure) in Grange townland, situated to the E of the Bruff-Limerick road.
 Heavy stones stand shoulder to shoulder against a massive bank of gravelly clay 10 metres wide, 1.3 metres high and nearly 70 metres across.
 Most are of local limestone, but some are volcanic breccia from over a mile away.
 Of these the heaviest stone just N of the entrance, known as Rannach Cruim Dubh (prominent black stooper or hunchback), weighs over 60 tons, and aligns with midsummer sunrise.
-Next to this huge stone stands a small stack of stones.
-This is thought to represent Eithne, the Irish Persephone - corn child and concubine of the dark god Crom Dubh.
+Next to this huge stone stands a small stack of stones, possibly the smashed remains of a phallic pillar.
+This is now thought by some to represent Eithne, the Irish Persephone - corn-child and concubine of the dark god Crom Dubh.
 It is said that the whole embanked enclosure was dug by Crom Dubh with his two pronged spear.

 The most important of several alignments, however, is that of the short stone-lined entrance passage with two massive stones at the opposite side of the circle, whose tops form a V-notch for observing the moon's minimum midsummer setting in 2500 BC.

-~ 100 metres NNE is a second circle, smaller (15 metres in diameter), unprotected from livestock, but also constructed of large, but beautifully weathered, stones, which can be reached through a purpose-built gap in the fence just over a low dry stone wall.
-It consists of very rough and uneven stones with a gap where, it would appear, at least two orthostats have been removed.
+~ 100 metres NNE is a second circle, smaller (15 metres in diameter), unprotected from livestock, which can be reached through a purpose-built gap in the fence just over a low dry stone wall.
+It consists of rough and uneven stones with a gap where, it would appear, at least two orthostats have been removed (behind the cattle in the picture below).

 ~ Just visible over the hedge 100 metres to the south of Grange Líos and accessible through a gate in the same field boundary is Cloch a' Bhíle, or the Tree of Life, said to be a lithic manifestation of the supernatural tree that mythically grows at the bottom of the nearby Lough.
 In its gnarled, bramble-protected mossiness it does resemble a trunkless tree.